 - Soccer ball – properly inflated size 5 ball (some teams may bring team soccer balls for every player).

 - Water bottle – water jugs are available near the fields.

 Typically players have some free time in the evenings after the last soccer activity.
-The university pool is normally available for open swim from 8:00 PM – 10:00 PM each evening.
-Please check with the Erie Premier Sports Staff during your camp for the available schedule.
-The university provides certified life guards during open swim.
+Please check with the Erie Premier Sports Staff during your camp for available evening activities.

 Other items to bring.

 - Spending money – for vending, ordering food delivery, etc.

 - Swim items – swim suit, sandals, and towel for open swim time.